What is cryptocurrency?

 XRP: Used for fast cross-border payments.

-Each of these coins has its own purpose, features, and value.
+Each of these coins has its own purpose, features, and value - there are over 30,000 different cryptocurrencies with more being created everyday.

 Remember - always do your research before investing in any cryptocurrency!